 Option 1: Buy a cheap android phone.

 It’s funny how a hundred bucks of additional iPhone storage already costs a cheap Android Phone.
 Can’t believe it?
 Let’s take iPhone 12 as an example. iPhone 12 base model 64GB costs 800 USD.
 To get an additional 64 GB more to have a 128GB iPhone, you pay an extra 50 USD.
 And it costs more when you get the 256GB model.

-In that 50 bucks, you can already buy a brand new phone which can store up to 32 GB of photos and videos.
-You can also find usable second-hand midrange phones from that 50 dollar price.
+With that 50 bucks, you can already buy a brand new phone which can store up to 32 GB of photos and videos.
+You can also find usable second-hand midrange phones for that 50 dollar price.

 - Find a media cross-platform transfer app from App Store and Play Store.
-There are TONS of media transfer apps out there but what I can recommend are Xender and ShareIt.
+There are TONS of media transfer apps out there, but I can recommend Xender and ShareIt.